 MBio Array System

-The MBio Array is a multiplexed fluorescence immunoassay system that provides the simultaneous and accurate measurement of multiple analytes from a single sample.
+The MBio Array System is a multiplexed fluorescence immunoassay system that provides the simultaneous and accurate measurement of multiple analytes from a single sample.
 The system is readily configured to run multiple immunoassays in parallel on a simple-workflow, disposable cartridge.
-Initial development has focused on infectious diseases applications.
-A combined HIV/Syphilis/Hepatitis C Virus serology system evaluation — “Rapid Multiplexed Immunoassay for Simultaneous Serodiagnosis of HIV-1 and Coinfections”—was published in the Journal of Clinical Microbiology (2011, 49(10), p.
-3584-3590).
-Pre-marketing, research use only prototypes are operating at clinical collaborator sites in Mozambique, Kenya, and Brazil.

-These products were initially developed for the rapid diagnosis of complex infectious diseases such as HIV and hepatitis.
-Through our collaborations with prominent clinical partners, we plan to apply our technology to other diseases of high global impact where patients and healthcare workers can benefit from more comprehensive POC diagnosis.
+The MBio System was initially developed for the rapid diagnosis of complex infectious diseases such as HIV and hepatitis.
+Through our various collaborations with prominent partners, we are addressing a range of clinical diagnostics and sample testing needs from medical to environmental and agricultural.